We are community supported and may earn a commission when you buy through links on our site. Learn more

 In another article, one written by Petra Starke for New Corp Australia Network, the author suggests that grandparenting may be an “endangered institution.”
 A 40-year-old mother, who has to wait the average 30.6 or 40 years for her child to become a parent, will be 70 or 80 by the time she herself becomes a grandparent.

-Find a Grandparent is a web-based service that connects surrogate grandparents with young families.
-It is a not-for-profit company that operates Australia wide.
-Today, in the United States, we have a Facebook Group called Surrogate Grandparents USA that connects surrogate grandparents and grandchildren.
+Organizations like Find a Grandparent (Australia) and Adopt a Grandparent (UK) connect surrogate grandparents with young families.
+In the United States, we have a Facebook Group called Surrogate Grandparents USA that connects surrogate grandparents and grandchildren.

 I see this as another way of ameliorating the incessant ageism that pervades our society.
 Children need to be exposed to – and form relationships with – older adults if they are to grow into adults who welcome age diversity in their communities.